-The metrics will directly correspond to the user experience in the identified scenarios, including overall throughputs, distribution of throughputs (e.g. 5th percentile of user throughput CDF), and satisfaction of the latency/jitter/packet loss constraints of applications.
+This project may include the capability to handle multiple simultaneous communications in both the spatial and frequency domains, in both the UL and DL.

-This pooject may include the capability to handle multiple simultaneous communications in both the spatial and frequency domains, in both the UL and DL.
+This amendment may include modes of operation that improve the power consumption of battery- operated devices.

 Five Criteria